f5devcentral/application-study-tool/ast-on-k8s/README.md

 ```

 Note that this creates and runs the Application Study Tool in a Kubernetes environment and includes the NodePort services for Grafana and Prometheus for external access.
 Depending on your connection to the cluster and connectivity requirements, a NodePort might be sufficient.
-However, most Internet-facing applications use a more robust ingress solution, such as a cloud loadbalancer or an F5 BIG-IP with CIS.
+However, most Internet-facing applications use a more robust ingress solution, such as a cloud loadbalancer or an F5 BIG-IP with CIS (see [F5 Container Ingress Services](https://clouddocs.f5.com/containers/latest/))
 The ./extras directory contains example manifest files for a loadbalancer config in AKS.

 In the meantime, you can test that everything is running correctly by accessing Grafana though the NodePort service.
+You will need connectivity between your web browser and one of the worker nodes.
 First, get the NodePort port number with the following command:
 ```
 kubectl get svc
 ```
 You should see output similar to the following:
 ```
-$ kubectl get svc
 NAME           TYPE           CLUSTER-IP      EXTERNAL-IP                            PORT(S)          AGE graf-service   NodePort       192.168.1.188   <none>                                 3000:31034/TCP   96m
 grafana        ClusterIP      192.168.1.18    <none>                                 3000/TCP         96m